 Chen-Style Taijiquan and Martial Arts Interwiews & Podcasts:

 You can find my instagram account here.
 Here are some interviews with me, if you prefer less text and more audio...
-Thanks to Byron Jacobs from Mushin Martial Culture, Ken Gullette and his Internal Fighting Arts and Will Wain-Williams from Monkey Steals Peach, Ryan from the Talking Fists Podcast and Daniel from the Gongfu Crew Podcast.
+Thanks to Byron Jacobs from Mushin Martial Culture, Ken Gullette and his Internal Fighting Arts and Will Wain-Williams from Monkey Steals Peach, Ryan from the Talking Fists Podcast, Daniel from the Gongfu Crew Podcast and Randel and Owen from the Kungfu Conversations Podcast.
 These are great people and you should take a look at their other stuff, too!

 Interviews with Nabil about Chen Taijiquan